 The are several plants from the Tillandsia Genus grown as houseplants.
-You have the popular gray Air Plants (which we will write an article soon) and the subjects of this article: The Blue Flowered Torch or Pink Quill Plant - Otherwise known as Tillandsia cyanea or Tillandsia lindenii.
+You have the popular gray Air Plants and the subjects of this article: The Blue Flowered Torch or Pink Quill Plant - Otherwise known as Tillandsia cyanea or Tillandsia lindenii.
 We've put the gray Tillandsia Air Plants into another article because the care requirements are very different to the green Tillandsia's, plus in general the two plants look very different.

 The gray Tillandsia Air Plants can look quite dull, where as the Pink Quill looks very vibrate with a bright pink flowering bract that resembles an old fashioned quill.

 Like the Urn Plant, the Pink Quill plant is also a Bromeliad which is desirable because of the exotic and tropical looking flowering bract that it produces.
 Lasting up to 3 months they can really add interest to an area much longer than a bunch of flowers could.
 There is no repeat flowering with many Bromeliads instead they live on either through the seeds they create (not a viable option for the average owner), or by the offsets the mature plant produces after flowering has finished.
 This means the Pink Quill plant is frequently treated as pot plants, or as a temporary house guest.
 That said the stiff green leaves can have a beauty of their own that people will find attractive.